yansen0508/IMGA/README.md

 ### To run:
 IMGA.py

+### If you want to use a specific photograph (e.g, you are the actor)
+Please replace "0.bmp" in <span style="background-color: #f1f1f1; padding: 5px;"><code>datasets/results/test/imgs</code></span> by your photo.
+Make sure that the size should be consistent.
+We suggest using a neutral face.
+If the face of your proposed photograph is not neutral, please follow the preprocessing instruction here.

 ## Citation
 If you use this code or ideas from the paper for your research, please cite our paper:
 ```BibTeX